Biswa96/TraceEvent/README.md

 [![Top Language](https://img.shields.io/github/languages/top/Biswa96/TraceEvent.svg?style=for-the-badge)](https://github.com/Biswa96/TraceEvent.git)
 [![Code size](https://img.shields.io/github/languages/code-size/Biswa96/TraceEvent.svg?style=for-the-badge)]()

-Trace events in real time sessions with documented Windows API.
-The undocumented section will be added in second version.
+Trace Events with real time sessions using (un)documented Windows APIs and NT APIs.

 ## What is Event Tracing

-See this Microsoft Documentation: [Event Tracing][1]
+See this Microsoft Documentation: [Event Tracing](https://docs.microsoft.com/en-us/windows/desktop/etw/event-tracing-portal)

 ## How to build

 Clone this repository.
 Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
-Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe /p:Configuration=Debug`.
+Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run `msbuild` command.
 You can also build with mingw-w64 toolchain.
-Go to the folder in terminal run `make` command for mingw-w64/msys2/cygwin.
+Go to the folder in terminal run `make` command for mingw-w64/msys2.

 ## How to use

-Download the executable from [Release Page][2].
+Download the executable from [Release Page](https://github.com/Biswa96/TraceEvent/releases).
 Run this program as administrator every time.
 Here are the options.

 ```
 Usage: TraceEvent.exe [--] [option] [argument]
 Options:

+    -e,  --enumguid                          Enumerate registered trace GUIDs.
     -g,  --guid        <ProviderGUID>        Add Event Provider GUID with trace session.
     -L,  --list                              List all trace sessions.
     -l,  --log         <LoggerName>          Log events in real time.
     -q,  --query       <LoggerName>          Query status of <LoggerName> trace session.
     -S,  --start       <LoggerName>          Starts the <LoggerName> trace session.
     -s,  --stop        <LoggerName>          Stops the <LoggerName> trace session.
     -h,  --help                              Display usage information.
 ```

 ### Start a session

 Run this command as administrator: `TraceEvent.exe --start <Session Name> --guid <Event Provider GUID>`.
 Always use an unique session name otherwise this will show error.
-Event provider GUIDs can be found from this Powershell cmdlet: `Get-EtwTraceProvider`.
-Also the [TraceLog tool][3] from Windows Driver Kit provides a list of those GUIDs and the required command: `tracelog -enumguid`. **Always use curly brackets** to specify GUID strings.
-Find more GUIDs in [**Event Providers list**](Event_Providers.md).
+Event provider GUIDs can be found from this Powershell cmdlet: `Get-EtwTraceProvider`. **Always use curly brackets** to specify GUID strings.
+Find more GUIDs in [**Event Providers list**](docs/Event_Providers.md).
 For example: `TraceEvent.exe --start MyTrace --guid {12345678-1234-1234-1234-123457890ABCD}`

 ### Log events